ccnawrocki/FluorescenceProcessing/README.md

 For analysis, you must choose a folder where analysis files will be sent.
 What works best is to create a folder called "Analysis-Files" within the folder where all of your images are kept.
 Within your analysis folder, you must create a Segmentations folder before you start the pipeline.

-This project was developed by Cole Nawrocki.
-Here is Cole's contact info:
+This project was developed by Cole Nawrocki, ccn7wn@virginia.edu
-Emails: cole.nawrocki@gmail.com, ccn7wn@virginia.edu